AtmaBuster/pksuperbox/README.md

 1. Place your ROM files into `imrip/roms/`.
 2. Run `python im_rip.py`
 The script will extract the relevant images from the provided files for use in the app.

+# Disclaimer

+I am not responsible for any lost data from saving issues.
+I've done my best to prevent any issues, but something can always go wrong.
+Be careful, and back-up your files.